LawShelf Educational Media | Evaluated Learning Experience

-Upon successful completion of the course, students will be able to: Research and apply the rules of evidence as they relate to various trial situations; Determine whether evidence is relevant to a given situation and whether it is barred by character evidence rules; Apply the rules of hearsay to determine whether testimony is hearsay and/or whether a hearsay exception applies; Evaluate whether opinion testimony should be admissible from a layperson and/or from an expert in a given circumstance.
+Upon successful completion of the course, students will be able to: research and apply the rules of evidence as they relate to various trial situations; determine whether evidence is relevant to a given situation and whether it is barred by character evidence rules; apply the rules of hearsay to determine whether testimony is hearsay and/or whether a hearsay exception applies; and evaluate whether opinion testimony should be admissible from a layperson and/or from an expert in a given circumstance.

-The Evidence course looks at the tapestry of rules that govern what information can be presented during criminal and civil proceedings.
-The course focuses primarily on the Federal Rules of Evidence.
-Covered topics include relevance, character evidence, hearsay, witness testimony, the original documents rule, and many others.
+This course looks at the tapestry of rules that govern what information can be presented during criminal and civil proceedings and focuses primarily on the Federal Rules of Evidence.
+Other topics include relevance, character evidence, hearsay, witness testimony, the original documents rule, and many others.

 In the upper division baccalaureate degree category, 3 semester hours in Legal Technology, Criminal Evidence, or Paralegal Studies (6/21).